Staff at 74 universities will walk out for 14 days in UK’s biggest ever higher education strikes

 ‘If universities want to avoid continued disruption then they need to get their representatives back to the negotiating table with serious options to resolve these disputes.’

-UCU members at the University of Manchester were among staff at 60 universities who walked out for eight days of strikes before Christmas.
-They will be joined this week by staff at another 14 institutions, as more UCU branches crossed a 50% ballot turnout threshold required by law for industrial action.
+UCU members at the three institutions were among staff at 60 universities who walked out for eight days of strikes before Christmas.
+They will be joined this week by staff at another 14 institutions, as more UCU branches crossed a 50% turnout threshold required by law for them to take industrial action.

 The number of universities being hit by the action is the largest since a nationwide two-day strike in 2016, while the number of strike days is unprecedented.
 Following the eight-day walkout before Christmas, this latest round of 14 strike days means the total number of walkouts will be 22 by March; higher than the previous record of 14 days in 2018.